ploomber/soopervisor/doc/tutorials/slurm.rst

    soopervisor export training

-Note: current implementation expects a lock file, otherwise it refuses to run
 Note: since we need to load the dag to define the task's status, the environment must have all dependencies if there are functions tasks
 Note: slurm should not have the docker image arguments when running "soopervisor export"